cnourrcier/mern-stack-backend/readme.md

 The application includes basic logging functionality using a combination of custom logging methods and external libraries.
 Every event and error that occurs in the application is logged to provide visibility into the system's behavior and aid in debugging, troubleshooting, and monitoring.
 The following information is logged:

 Request Log:
+- Date and time of request
 - API request method
 - Origin request header
 - API request URL
-- Date and time of request

 Error Log:
+- Date and time of error
 - Error status code
 - Error message

+New Todo Log:
-- Date and time of error
+- Date and time of request

-Data Log:
 - Title of newly created todo
 - Name of registered user who created the todo